MaxWenzel/frameworks/README.md

 - [Axon](https://axoniq.io/)
 - [Eventuate](https://eventuate.io/): a platform that solves the distributed data management problems inherent in a microservice architecture enabling you focus on your business logic.

+## Security

+- [Keycloak](https://www.keycloak.org/): add authentication to applications and secure services with minimum fuss.
+No need to deal with storing users or authenticating users.
+It's all available out of the box.
+- [Shiro](https://shiro.apache.org/): a powerful and easy-to-use Java security framework that performs authentication, authorization, cryptography, and session management.
+With Shiro’s easy-to-understand API, you can quickly and easily secure any application – from the smallest mobile applications to the largest web and enterprise applications.
+- [Spring Security](https://spring.io/projects/spring-security): a powerful and highly customizable authentication and access-control framework.
+It is the de-facto standard for securing Spring-based applications.
+- [Passport](http://www.passportjs.org/): an authentication middleware for Node.js.
+Extremely flexible and modular, Passport can be unobtrusively dropped in to any Express-based web application.
+A comprehensive set of strategies support authentication using a username and password, Facebook, Twitter, and more.

 ## API Gateways

 - [Kong Gateway](https://konghq.com/kong/): a popular API gateway.
 Built for hybrid and multi-cloud, optimized for microservices and distributed architectures.